nogibjj/IDS-706_rg361_ind-proj-2/README.md

 ### Github Co-Pilot
-The source respository used was made to perform the CRUD opeerations using Python, I used Co-pilot to help convert it to Rust
+The source respository used was made to perform the CRUD opeerations using Python, I used Co-pilot to help convert it to Rust and Copilit helped in the following ways:
 1. Creating main.rs.
 The rust file main.rs has been created with the help of copilot.
-The week5 mini project has the python code to perform CRUD operation using sqlite.
+The week-5 mini project has the python code to perform CRUD operation using sqlite.
 The copilot helped me in translating it into rust code and performing the required action from CLI
 2. The dependencies and packages required for Cargo.toml was added using copilot.
-3. It also helped me in understanding the usage of cargo commands.
+3. It helped me in understanding the usage of cargo commands.
 4. It helped with the format for writing test cases in Rust

 Sample Interaction: